KTX: Initial planning

 The Seoul–Busan axis is Korea's main traffic corridor.
 In 1982, it represented 65.8% of South Korea's population, a number that grew to 73.3% by 1995, along with 70% of freight traffic and 66% of passenger traffic.
 With both the Gyeongbu Expressway and Korail's Gyeongbu Line congested as of the late 1970s, the government saw the pressing need for another form of transportation.

 The first proposals for a second Seoul–Busan railway line originated from a study prepared between 1972 and 1974 by experts from France's SNCF and the Japan Railway Technical Service on a request from the IBRD.
-A more detailed 1978–1981 study by KAIST, focusing on the needs of freight transport, also came to the conclusion that separating long-distance passenger traffic on a high-speed passenger railway would be advisable, and it was adopted in the following Korean Five Year Plan.
+A more detailed 1978–1981 study by KAIST, focusing on the needs of freight transport, also concluded that separating long-distance passenger traffic on a high-speed passenger railway would be advisable, and it was adopted in the following Korean Five Year Plan.

 During the subsequent years, several feasibility studies were conducted for a high-speed line that aimed to reduce the travel time between Seoul and Busan to just 1 hour and 30 minutes.
 These studies yielded positive results.
 In 1989, after receiving the green light for the project, the necessary institutions were established to oversee its preparation.
-These institutions included the Gyeongbu High Speed Electric Railway & New International Airport Committee and the High Speed Electric Railway Planning Department, which was later renamed the HSR Project Planning Board.
+These institutions included the Gyeongbu High-Speed Electric Railway & New International Airport Committee and the High-Speed Electric Railway Planning Department, which was later renamed the HSR Project Planning Board.
 By 1990, the planned travel time between Seoul and Busan had been reduced to 1 hour and 51 minutes, and the project was scheduled to be completed by August 1998. and costs were estimated at 5.85 trillion South Korean won (₩) in 1988 prices, 4.6 trillion of which were to be spent on infrastructure, the remainder on rolling stock.

-As planning progressed, the Korea High Speed Rail Construction Authority (KHSRCA) was established in March 1992 as a separate body with its own budget responsible for the project.
+As planning progressed, the Korea High-Speed Rail Construction Authority (KHSRCA) was established in March 1992 as a separate body with its own budget responsible for the project.
 In the 1993 reappraisal of the project, the completion date was pushed back to May 2002, and cost estimates grew to ₩10.74 trillion.
-82% of the cost increase was due to a 90% increase in unit costs in the construction sector, mostly labour costs but also material costs, and the remainder due to alignment changes.
+82% of the cost increase was due to a 90% increase in unit costs in the construction sector, mostly labor costs but also material costs, and the remainder due to alignment changes.
 To finance the project, the option of a build-operate-transfer (BOT) franchise was rejected as too risky.
 Funding included direct government grants (35%), government (10%) and foreign (18%) loans, domestic bond sales (31%) and private capital (6%).